oktadev/okta-blog/_source/_posts/2019-09-26-get-started-elk-stack.md

 ### Setup Okta OpenID Connect (OIDC) Authentication for Your Microservices

 By default, the microservices architecture authenticates against Keycloak.
-Update the settings to use Okta as the authentication provider:
+However, you can easily change it to use Okta.

 {% include setup/cli.md type="jhipster" %}